garrandall/popular-music-data/tracks/new-freezer-rich-the-kid-kendrick-lamar.md

 New bitch wanna fuck to my AP (bitch)
 New freezer (woah)
 I woke up thinkin' 'bout bands (what up?)
-Hop off a jet to a check when I land (ooh, yuh, yuh)
+Hop off a jet to a check when I land (oh yuh, yuh)

 Big shot (hol' up, wait)
 Peanut butter insides